 Erin B. Hart

 Erin has developed public education campaigns on a variety of issues.
-She created a California campaign on the need to grow and diversify the state’s healthcare workforce, and it included outreach to decision makers and Health Jobs Start Here for youth and young adults.
-At her own firm and GolinHarris, Erin worked with the American Legacy Foundation – and its popular truth® campaign – and state and local health departments to develop tobacco-control brands and campaigns that would prevent youth from starting to smoke.
+She created a California campaign on the importance of growing and diversifying the state’s healthcare workforce.
+At her own firm and GolinHarris, Erin worked with the truth initiative and state and local health departments to develop tobacco-control brands and campaigns that would prevent youth from starting to smoke.
 She also developed communications and marketing plans for smoking cessation campaigns across the country.

 Her work in government includes serving as the state of Florida’s environmental education director and developing environmental citizenship campaigns.
 At the Florida Department of Environmental Protection, she developed unique public-private training programs and media partnerships that made science more accessible to the public.
 Her work at the Florida Marine Research Institute and Florida Museum of Natural History connected the state’s future to its natural environment and shared information through media relations and special events.
 Erin’s experience with environmental and health issues includes work in crisis communications.